guraeru/TokyoMotion-crx/README.md

 *Downloader*
 :)
 <hr>
-A chrome extension to download tokyomotion video directly from browser, via cURL or Aria2.
+A Chrome extension (also works on Microsoft Edge) to easily download tokyomotion videos directly from your browser using the extension button.

-**Unlike youtube-dl this is able to download HD video.**
+**Unlike youtube-dl, this extension is able to download HD video directly in your browser.**

 <hr>